flutter/website/hot-reload.md

 *   Changing the `main()` method of the app
 *   Initializing global variables
 *   Initializing static fields

-You can adapt your code to work around the above cases so that hot reload is still an option, for example by evaluating an initialization expression after making a change.
-To do this in IntelliJ, you could select the `reinitialize` option from the context menu in a field declaration.
-Without adaptations, however, hot reload will generate an exception in these cases.

-This section gives detailed examples of edge cases for hot reload where there is no active call stack in the Dart VM.
-They apply to most Flutter app development cycles.
-Other subtle interactions that can occur when there is an active call stack (such as when an animation is in progress) are not covered here.

 ### Recent UI change is excluded